 State laws also recognize this difference in the ranges they provide the individual who files the case.
 In California, for example, a successful plaintiff who files the case and wins without the government deciding to intervene can earn as much as 50% of the recovery.

-No. You want the government to intervene in your case.
-The chances of your case being successful in the long run are vastly improved by the government’s (any government’s) decision to intervene.
-The process is complicated and the stronger the case you and your attorney can present to the government, the more likely the government will be to intervene and the higher the probability you will succeed.
+Government involvement does not negatively impact recovery.
+The chances of an individual’s case being successful in the long run is vastly improved by the government’s (any government’s) decision to intervene.
+The process is complicated, and the stronger the case that an individual and their attorney can present to the government, the more likely the government will be to intervene.
+This leads to a higher probability that the individual will succeed.
 However, the laws do allow for a whistleblower to pursue the case after the government has declined to take it.

-Yes.
-Under the federal law there are protections for a whistleblower who files a successful False Claims Act case.
+Under the federal law, there are protections for a whistleblower who files a successful False Claims Act case.
 An employer faces penalties for any retaliation against such a plaintiff including double back pay, re-instatement and special damages.

 Generally, a qui tam lawsuit is under seal when it is filed with the court.
 This means the plaintiff can ensure that it is highly confidential during the investigation process.
 Only the government department or officials who handle the case are initially aware of it.
 The violator often happens to be the plaintiff’s employer, and they are not informed as to the identity of the whistleblower.
 The seal is usually be extended by permission of the court beyond the initial 60 day period stated in the federal law to facilitate the government’s confidential investigation.
 The length of these extensions and the time the case remains secret can depend on the time the government may take to investigate the claims and the willingness of the Court to grant such extensions.